Eugene Kangawa: Career

 After graduating from university, Kangawa participated in several major exhibitions, including the solo show 1/2 Century Later. at Shiseido Gallery (2017), the 89+ project at the Serpentine Galleries in London (2014), and De-Sport: The Deconstruction and Reconstruction of Sports Through Art at the 21st Century Museum of Contemporary Art, Kanazawa (2020).
 His 2021–2022 solo exhibition at the Museum of Contemporary Art Tokyo—following in the footsteps of previous solo exhibitions by major Japanese artists such as Yayoi Kusama, Yoko Ono, and Kohei Nawa—generated extraordinary public interest, with record-breaking attendance and long queues forming during the run.

 Following the international acclaim of this exhibition, a permanent museum dedicated to Eugene Kangawa / EUGENE STUDIO is currently under construction in Bali, spearheaded by a group of Asian art collectors and local organizers.
 The museum is scheduled to open in 2026.
 Unlike Kangawa’s personal studio, the architectural design of this museum is being undertaken by an Indonesian architect.
 In the interview, Kangawa expressed his gratitude, saying, "I am thankful for the proposal of a permanent museum—something I had never even imagined.
 Naturally, such a cross-border initiative is only possible thanks to the generous support of so many people who value the work.
 It belongs to everyone involved, and I hope it becomes a cherished place for all."

 In interviews, Kangawa has cited two major turning points in his life:"The death of my mother before I turned 20, and a friend in high school lending me a book about Ray Kurzweil's The Singularity Is Near.
 Reading that book made me feel that I had discovered a path I must pursue in order to fulfill my role as a human being."
 He also reflected on the transformative effect of creating and exhibiting works during the global shifts brought on by the COVID-19 pandemic, describing the experience as profoundly influential on his creative direction.

 In an article, Yoshio Suzuki, deputy editor-in-chief of Brutus magazine, remarked of Kangawa:"He appears to be extraordinarily delicate, yet at the same time, bold—and highly knowledgeable.
 I was once again struck by the depth of his capacity for both input and output."

+In 2026, Kangawa's piece titled Chair in Japanese Nuki and Dami style, The Everyday at the Atelier (Standard / Child Scale) was included in the Tokai Project, the second edition of the Craft x Tech initiative.
+The programme is part of a movement that "explores how inherited knowledge can evolve without losing its soul" and has been described as "one of the most interesting conversations happening today."
+The work was unveiled in Tokyo at Kudan house, and subsequently exhibited in the Victoria and Albert Museum during the London Design Festival.